 There are two reasons why Mystery Boxes are so popular.

 - People love them.
 Disc Golfers love the surprise factor and the value.
 Remember that feeling of Christmas morning when you were a little kid?
-That same rush of excitement often occurs when buying a Mystery Box.
+That same rush of excitement often occurs when buying a mystery disc golf box.
 Mystery boxes are great for gifts, especially when you don’t know what kind of discs your disc golfer prefers.

 - It’s a great way for disc golf companies to get rid of excess plastic and factory seconds before years end.
 The reality is that it is hard for disc manufacturers to anticipate how much demand each disc mold and plastic type will bring.
 It is very common to see new disc molds that are very popular shortly after initial release, but then wain in popularity after the manufacturer makes a very large second run.
 Because most of the manufacturers have minimum price standards they want to maintain, their best way to “liquidate” surplus inventory is by selling them in bulk sets.
 This doesn’t mean these discs are bad, they are often just not as popular as the manufacturer anticipated.